Amazon – Caveat Emptor (Buyer Beware)

 The other issue with Amazon delivery is the multibillion-dollar industry created by providing a treasure trove to porch pirates.
 No matter how good Amazon is at refunding you, it is a huge inconvenience, and frequently completely avoidable.
 Some delivery services will leave a parcel by your door and take a picture as a “record” of delivery.
 Assuming the package was left after the picture was taken, the folly of such a delivery method cannot be overstated.
 I have known people in apartment and office buildings who have lost their deliveries because they were left outside the building, after hours – the deliverer may as well have handed the package to the first person they saw.

-As I promised that is a mixed bag of pros and cons but let’s delve into the real meat of the matter.
+That is a mixed bag of pros and cons but let’s delve into the real meat of the matter.

 Credit card spending (impulse control).